juanls1/ML2_Trabajos/2nd project/README.md

 ### 5.Training with new Loss Function
 It was attempted to train models using a loss function specifically designed for this problem.
 As it was mentioned earlier, in some of the pictures our models misclassified, two potential classes could be appreciated.
 Due to that, we tried to create a new loss function that did not penalize so much a missclasification in the cases that the true class was the second option for the model.
-The results obtained were quite similar to the ones obtained with the CRoss-Entropy Loss Function, however, in the future we will follow this line of thought in order to get more accurate models.
+The results obtained were quite similar to the ones obtained with the Cross-Entropy Loss Function, however, in the future we will follow this line of thought in order to get more accurate models.